An expert-backed guide on looking after your dog’s teeth

 The microbiome is important because it’s involved in several bodily functions, including:

-- Teaching the immune system the difference between ‘normal’ or ‘good’ micro-organisms and infectious agents (such as harmful bacteria and viruses)
+- Teaching the immune system the difference between ‘normal’ or ‘good’ microorganisms and infectious agents (such as harmful bacteria and viruses)

 - Protecting against infectious agents

-- Metabolism, or converting food into energy.
+- Metabolism, or converting food into energy

 In a healthy microbiome, the vast majority of bacteria are beneficial, with only a very small number being harmful.